XamarinUniversity/build2018-labs/lab1/README.md

 }
 ```

-7. Xamarin.Forms uses a standard paradigm for navigation; we used the method above (`Navigation.PushAsync`).
-To work on all platforms, we need to add in a `NavigationPage` into our UI structure.
+7. Xamarin.Forms uses a standard paradigm for navigation; you used the method above (`Navigation.PushAsync`).
+To work on all platforms, you will need to add in a `NavigationPage` into the UI structure.
 Open the **App.xaml.cs** source file.

 8. Locate the assignment of the `MainPage` property in the constructor.